pmeier/torchvision-datasets-rework/transforms.md

 - With this proposal, the new `Transform`'s will only work well with the datasets, if we wrap everything in the proposed custom `Feature` classes.
 - Since the `Feature`'s are custom `Tensor`'s, the `Transform`'s will no longer work with `PIL` images.
 AFAIK, the plan to drop `PIL` support is not new at all.
 If `torchvision.io` is able to handle all kinds of image I/O, we could also completely remove `PIL` as dependency.
 If `PIL` is available nevertheless, we can provide `pil_to_tensor` and `tensor_to_pil` functions under `torch.utils` for convenience, but don't rely on them in the normal workflow.
 - Each transformation is now responsible for managing the return type.
 This should be fairly easy for all the builtin transforms, but might be an extra burden for custom transformations.
-For example, if a custom bounding box transform returns a raw `Tensor` instead of a `BoundingBox`, a successive transform might interpret it as `Image`.
+For example, if a custom bounding box transform returns a raw `Tensor` instead of a `BoundingBox`, a successive transform will interpret it as `Image`.

 ## Upgrade guide